 my current dissertation, 8000 word limit.

-an analysis of the language that surrounds USAmerican depictions of DID and how these sensationalise and ‘other’ the DID patient
+an analysis of the language in foundational USAmerican depictions of DID and how these sensationalise and ‘other’ the DID patient

 Published: n/a, Edited: n/a.
 Notes: n/a.